-11. MYTH: Skin picking isn’t a serious issue- it’s superficial because it only hurts someone’s appearance.
+11. MYTH: Skin picking isn’t a serious issue; it’s superficial.

-TRUTH: The simple act of a person popping a few zits is harmless, but the disorder Dermatillomania IS a serious issue that affects all facets of life.
-Social and physical isolation, suicidal ideations, embarrassment, a lack of control that starts to trickle into work/ school/ other thoughts (depression and/or obsessive), and anxiety over a lack of control, being seen with marks, social anxiety, or generalized anxiety.
-This is just a short list of how it hits us emotionally, but it isn’t the only way we are affected.
+TRUTH: The act of popping a few zits is harmless, but excoriation disorder IS a serious issue that affects all facets of life.
+Social and physical isolation, suicidal ideations, scarring, embarrassment, a lack of control that can make daily functioning difficult.

-It may seem superficial to many, but when you have a malformation that you can say was done by your own hands, the shame and guilt is enough to consume a person.
+It may seem superficial to many, but when you are scarred by your own hands, the guilt can be embarrassing and shameful enough to consume a person.

 12. MYTH: There is no treatment for dermatillomania.

-Research on a supplement called N-Acetyl Cysteine, which increases levels of gluthione in the body, shows evidence that it can reduce the urges of hair pulling when taken in higher dosages.
-It has not yet been looked into for long term use past 3 months, so it isn’t an approved method but shows promise for people with BFRB’s.
+Research on the supplement called N-Acetyl Cysteine, which increases levels of gluthione in the body, shows evidence that it can reduce the urges of hair pulling when taken in higher dosages.
+It has not yet been looked into for long term use past three months, so it isn’t an approved method but shows promise for people with BFRB’s.